VincentWei/MiniGUI/README.md

 For more information about the commercial license, please refer to
 <http://www.minigui.com/en/about/licensing-policy/>.

+### Special Statement

-In particular, the above open source or free software license does not apply to any entity in the Exception List published by Beijing FMSoft Technologies Co., Ltd.
+The above open source or free software license does not apply to any entity in the Exception List published by Beijing FMSoft Technologies Co., Ltd.